Antiblackness in the Academy: The Stories of Afro-Caribbean Students Navigating U.S. Higher Education

 Are you a faculty member or interested in learning more or partnering for this work?
 Please contact faith.northern@nyu.edu.

-If your club, organization, or network would like to receive an email invitation and digital materials when the official study goes live, please fill out this form.
-This ensures your members can participate and share their voices when recruitment begins.
+If your club, organization, or network would like to connect, please fill out this form.

 In addition to surveys, interviews, and independent story submissions and journaling, I offer Guided Journaling, a series of weekly prompts designed to help participants reflect on their experiences of identity, belonging, and resistance.
 If you would like to be part of the Guided Journaling experience, please indicate your interest here.
 Otherwise, you are welcome to journal independently using the prompts here and decide whether or not to submit your reflections to the research team.